What’s a DI Box? (And Do I Need One?)

 Balanced: There are two separate signal wires and one ground wire, each going to their own connection.

-This ingenious trick (and if the above paragraph is too dense, and you’re still interested, the Aviom link above has a much clearer explanation with illustrations) means that you can send an audio signal from one end of a ballroom to another without worry of outside forces like electrical interference causing hum or distortion in your original audio source.
+This ingenious trick is it means that you can send an audio signal from one end of a ballroom to another without worry of outside forces like electrical interference causing hum or distortion in your original audio source.

 A DI Box takes a “noisy” unbalanced signal from your iOS device, and converts it into a balanced signal that can travel hundreds of feet.

 Why this matters to entertainers:

 You often have zero control over where the tech table has been set at an event and – even if you are providing your own sound system – there are many factors that dictate where your board and speakers should be placed, often anywhere from 20-100 feet from the stage.